zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 [.code-highlight: 9,12,16]
 ^we run this command here.
-^In short what this command does is to tell the current thread to wait for inputs from its loop, making it so that it doesn't terminate immediately.
+^In short we're telling the current loop to wait for more inputs, stopping it from terminate immediately.

 [.code-highlight: all]
 ^Note how in here we have imported `Foundation`: all the system frameworks are available to us without the need to add them in our `Package.swift` file!